Moahmed01/Portfolio-Projects-/README.md

 ## 😄 About Me

-I am Mohammed Ahmed, a Medical Laboratory Technician with a keen interest in data analysis.
-I hold a Biomedical Science degree and am certified as an IBM Data Science Professional.
-My ultimate goal is to transition into a data analyst role, and I am actively seeking new opportunities to expand my skillset in this area.
+I am Mohammed Ahmed, a Medical Laboratory Technician with a keen interest in data analysis and Biomedical Engineering

-My passions lie in EDA, machine learning and visualizing data to tell a story.

 ## 🧰 Skillset